-Don’t feel guilty for not doing the baby activities you had planned, or that you don’t have as much one-on-one time with each one.
-Every interaction you have with your babies is automatically a precious moment between you.
+Don’t feel guilty for not doing the baby activities you had planned, or that you don’t have as much one-on-one time.
+Every interaction you have with them is automatically a precious moment between you.

-That said, use these moments to engage with your twins.
+That said, use these moments to engage with them.
 Changing their diaper?
 Sing a favorite nursery song while you do.
-Feeding them their bottles?
+Bottle feeding?
 Talk to them about your upcoming day.

 Not every chore has to feel like a race to get over with.
 Practice mindful parenting and be in the moment, using these daily tasks to engage with your babies.